parmegv/leap_doc/docs/design/limitations.md

 Meta-data can be recorded by the provider
 -------------------------------------------------

-Currently, the service provider is able to observe the meta-data routing information of messages in transit of their own users.
+Currently, the service provider is able to observe the meta-data routing information of messages in transit of their own users (email and chat).
 This information is not stored, but a nefarious provider could observe this information in transit and record it.

 We have several plans to eliminate this, but these are not part of the initial release.